Lymphatics of the Retroperitoneal Space

 The abdominal cavity contains the largest portion of our digestive tract in addition to the internal component of our renal system.
 The lymphatic system responsible for draining these organs, as well as the abdominal musculature, of lymph is found not only adjacent to the individual organs, but also in the retroperitoneal space.

 The retroperitoneal space is defined as the area of the abdominal cavity that is posterior to the parietal peritoneum and anterior to the anterior fascia of the posterior abdominal wall (fascia of quadratus lumborum).
-The lymph nodes of this cavity are closely associated with the abdominal aorta and its branches.
-The nodes are therefore referred to as the para-aortic group of lymph nodes.
-They can be further subdivided into pre-aortic, coeliac, mesenteric, lateral aortic and retro-aortic groups of lymph nodes.
+The lymph nodes of this cavity are collectively known as the lumbar lymph nodes, and are closely associated with the abdominal aorta and the inferior vena cava.

 Pre-aortic Lymph Nodes